RicardoSu/HD-Appliance-Finder/README.md

 [![Product Name Screen Shot][product-screenshot]]

-There are many different ways to find and organize data online; however, I didn't find one that suits my needs, so I decided to create this project; it was inspired by one of the significant issues that I was facing finding available products fast saving time for myself and my customers.
+There are many different ways to find and organize data online; however, I didn't find one that suits my needs, so I decided to create this project; it was inspired by one of the significant issues that I was facing finding available products and saving time for myself and my customers.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have have contributed to expanding this template!

-A list of commonly used resources that I find helpful are listed in the acknowledgements.
+* HD-Appliance-Finder reduces drastically the search time for an product
+* The creation of appliances packages and bundles that have an average of and hour can be cut in less than half

 ### Built With